victorgarciaesgi/regle/docs/src/introduction/integrations.md

 ## Zod <span data-title="zod"></span>

 Regle offers an adapter for [Zod](https://zod.dev/).
 You can use any zod object schema to validate your state.
-In will offers the same DX as using `@regle/rules`.
+It offers the same DX as using `@regle/rules`.

 Check [documentation for Zod](/advanced-usage/usage-with-zod)